-Enter the desired potassium level, current potassium level, and the patient’s weight into the calculator to determine the amount of potassium needed for replacement.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the desired potassium level, current potassium level, and the patient’s weight into the calculator to estimate potassium replacement needs.
+This calculator can also estimate any one of the variables if the other three are known.

 Potassium Replacement Formula

-The following formula is used to calculate the amount of potassium needed for replacement.
+The following formula is used to estimate the amount of potassium needed for replacement.
+The 0.4 factor is a rough heuristic and may vary by clinical protocol and patient factors.

 Variables: